Search

 Airport Way

-The work at the Airport Way intersection will replace the railroad crossing and gate mechanisms and change the lights to LEDs.
+The work at the Airport Way intersection replaced the railroad crossing and gate mechanisms and change the lights to LEDs.

 Kingsgate Way

-We will also replace the rail equipment and LED lights at Kingsgate Way.
+We also replaced the rail equipment and LED lights at Kingsgate Way.

 Project Schedule & Road Closures

-This work will require a full road closure over a weekend with a marked detour via Terminal Drive to Van Giesen Street.
+This work required a full road closure over a weekend with a marked detour via Terminal Drive to Van Giesen Street.

 Project Funding